rybla/SuperSoccer/README.md

 - Rocket Jump: X (infinite use)
 - Boost: Left bumper (multiplies current speed) (doesn't reset cooldown on point score)
 - Kick: Right bumper (kicks ball away from you and slightly upward)
+- Downkick: A kick while the ball is underneath you will apply extra force

 ## Objectives
 - Get ball into opponent's goal